bvinoth186/notes/cheat.md

 - Encrypt the data – get the envelop key by encryption cmk and encrypt the data using envelop key
 - Decrypt the data – decrypt the envelop key using CMK and decrypt the data using decrypted master key
 - key cannot be deleted immediately.
 Need to disable the key and schedule for deletion (7 to 30 days)
+- HMS - Customer can have the complete control of keys and lifecycle

 # SQS
 - simple queue service